deitch/activator/README.md

 The `config` object passed to `activator.init()` **must** contain the following keys:

 * `user`: object that allows activator to find and save a user object.
 See below.
+* `emailProperty`: the property of the returned user object that is the email of the recipient.
+Used in `user.find()`.
+Defaults to "email".
 * `url`: string that describes how we will send email.
 See below.
 * `templates`: string describing the full path to the mail templates.
 See below.